Magistrates Court of South Australia: Building history

 Previously, courts were held in public or government buildings.
 The first official, purpose-built Magistrates Court was created in 1967, in a building attached to the Supreme Court, on King Williams Street, in Adelaide.

 The Adelaide Magistrates Court building is currently located in the old Supreme Court building, on the South-East corner of King William Street and Angas Street in Adelaide.
-Construction of the building began on 10 November 1847 and finished in February of 1851.
+Construction of the building began on 10 November 1847 and finished in February 1851.
 The architect who designed the building was Richard Lambeth, who succeeded Edward Charles Frome, who was the colonial engineer of Australia.
 Although the external sandstone structure of the building has remained largely the same, the internal area has been largely altered.
 The only features that remain are the skylight, public gallery and the canopy.

 Renovations to the building occurred in 1995 until 1997, in which a six-storey building was added to the rear of the building and thus the building now contains 25 courtrooms.
 However, the heritage listed components of the building located at the front and rear were retained.

 The Adelaide Magistrates Court building originally housed the Supreme Court until 1873.
-Between 1873-1991 the building was used for the Local and Insolvency Courts.
+Between 1873 and 1991 the building was used for the Local and Insolvency Courts.
 In 1991 the building was used for the Police Court, which is now known as the Magistrates Court.